Treatment for migraines

 Magnesium

-- You find this mineral in dark-green veggies, whole grains, and nuts.
-It won’t help while you’re having a migraine, but some studies show it could prevent one.
-You can also take it in pill form, but always check with your doctor before you take supplements.
+• This mineral is found in dark-green veggies, whole grains, and nuts.
+It won’t help during a migraine, but some studies show it could prevent one.
+You can also take it in pill form but always check with your doctor before you take supplements.

 Diet for migraines plays a vital role in preventing migraines.
-Diets of migraine to avoid include:
+Diets for migraines to avoid include:

-- Naturally occurring compound tyramine, such as blue, feta, cheddar, Parmesan, and Swiss
+• Naturally occurring compounds of tyramine, such as blue, feta, cheddar, Parmesan, and Swiss

 Keep a daily food diary to determine which foods and beverages trigger your migraines.
 Record everything you eat and note how you feel afterward.

-Acupuncture for migraine – ancient Chinese natural treatment for migraines
+Acupuncture for migraines: – ancient Chinese natural treatment for migraines

 Acupuncture is a component of traditional Chinese medicine.
 It involves inserting very thin needles into pressure points on your body.